The 15 Best Cutting Boards for Home Cooks, According to a Food Editor

 The Best Cutting Board Set

 When buying plastic cutting boards, it can never hurt to have a few in your kitchen.
 This set has everything we love about the single OXO Good Grips cutting board, multiplied by three: reversible, juice groove, dishwasher-safe material, nonslip edges, easy on your knives.
-Each board has different colored grips, so you can assign one for fruits and veggies, one for meat and one for everything else (for us, that’s bread and cheese).
-Not to mention, buying in bulk is economical.
-The size is slightly smaller than the original, so they’re easy to store in a cabinet and won’t overtake a tiny apartment kitchen.
+Each board has different colored grips, so you can assign one for fruits and veggies, one for meat and one for everything else (for us, that’s bread, cheese and snacks).
+Plus, the bulk set is more economical than buying three separate boards.
+The sizes are slightly smaller than the original, so they’re easy to store in a cabinet and won’t overtake a tiny apartment kitchen.

 - Colors help prevent cross-contamination